microsoft/fhir-server/docs/BulkImport.md

 ### Current limitations

 * In initial mode, resources with conditional references will be logged as errors.
 In incremental mode, resources with conditional references will be loaded but references will not be resolved.
-* If multiple input resource records share the same resource ID, import applies deduplication logic.
-In initial mode, deduplication works on resource ID, and only one of records with the same resource ID is imported at random and all others are logged as errors.
-In incremental mode, if lastUpdated is not provided, deduplication is the same as in the initial.
-If lastUpdated is provided, then resource records are deduplicated by a combination of resource ID and lastUpdated, and only duplicates are reported as errors, the rest is loaded.
+* If multiple input resource records share the same resource ID, they are deduplicated.
+This logic choses one record for load, while the rest are logged as errors.
+In initial mode deduplication is performed on resource ID.
+In incremental mode, if lastUpdated is not provided, deduplication is the same as in the initial mode.
+If lastUpdated is provided, then resource records are deduplicated on a combination of resource ID and lastUpdated.
+The choice of record for load is not deterministic, as it is dependent on the processing order of records, and this order is not guaranteed by distributed parallel import design.

 ## How to use $import